 OS Version Specification

-The minimum value of a client endpoint can be entered in the "MIN VERSION" field.
-This means that if the Client Endpoint OS is of the type selected and has a version "Equal to or Higher", the posture check will pass.
-The MIN VERSION is required.
+This optional minimum value means that if the client Endpoint's OS is of the type selected and has a version equal to or higher than the minimum version then the Posture Check will succeed.
 A default value is already added as a hint value.

-The Posture Check for Client Endpoint Processes enables the Administrator to ensure that specific processes, such as antivirus processes or others, are running and are valid executables.
-The binary verification of the process is optional and can be done by providing the hash and thumbprint.
+The Posture Check for client Endpoint processes enables the administrator to ensure that specific processes, such as antivirus processes or others, are running and are valid executables.
+The binary verification of the process is optional and can be done by providing the hash or signer thumbprint or both.
+If all specified fields match the client Endpoint process's characteristics then the Process Check succeeds.

 Example Process Signer Certificate Thumbprint Generation for Windows